Distance Sensor#

 object size

-The size of the object to check for:
+The object size to check for:

 • small